PrincetonUniversity/cnh/Analysis/Metiers/writing/introduction_notes.md

 Previous work has identified that diversification across fisheries is an indicator of how much financial risk to which a vessel is exposed.
 The more diversified a vessel is, the lower income variability they have, on average.
 Why?
 Work in Alaska has suggested that local geography might be a contributing factor (Sethi et al. 2014?) or limited entry management (Kasperski & Holland 2013), but to my knowledge no work has empirically examined what predicts a vessel’s diversification across fisheries.

 Fisheries diversity could be a product of a number of social and/or ecological drivers.
-Limited entry management is plausible, but so are ecological drivers (are species abundant enough to be fished?, habitat availability - distance to rockfish habitat or deep water) and/or economic constraints (market availability - is there a place to sell the fish?, and capital - can you afford to buy the additional gear?).
+Limited entry management is plausible, but so are ecological drivers (are species abundant enough to be fished?, habitat availability - distance to rockfish habitat or deep water) and/or economic constraints (market availability - is there a place to sell the fish?), and capital (can you afford to buy the additional gear?).

 An important detail is that diversity is important if we assume the fisheries yields are highly variable and asynchronous.
 The variability and asynchrony is often due to the ecology of the species (i.e. tuna and whiting don't show up on the US west coast really until the summer).
 Or the variability can be management (changing catch limits year to year, salmon?).
 Regardless, there may be species with low-variability life-histories and management.
 Targeting these species may negate the need for diversification, and allow vessels to specialize.
-Thus before we devote attention to how to predict diversification, we seek to understand whether diversification's effect on income volatility depends on in which fisheries a vessel participates.
+Thus before we devote attention to how to predict diversification, we seek to understand whether diversification's effect on income volatility depends on the fisheries in which a vessel participates.

 [test whether interactions between strategies and diversity]